Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Proposed Method

-\paragraph{Original Text and Explanation Features} We first transform both the original text (\ie title and abstract), and the LLM's explanations, into fixed-length node features for use in downstream GNNs.
-Our approach is to fine-tune a smaller LM which serves to `interpret' the text explanation of the LLM.
-The rationale for this is that the LLM and LM each have their strengths: the LLM is more powerful and has more knowledge, while LMs are small enough to be fine-tuned.
-Thus, the LM serves to `interpret' the LLM's output, with the text explanation acting as an effective intermediate medium for communication.
-Then, fine-tuning the LM allows it to learn to extract the most useful and task-salient features from the explanation.
+\textbf{Original text and explanation features.} Our initial step involves converting both the original text, \ie title and abstract, and the LLM's explanations into fixed-length node features suitable for downstream GNN applications.
+Our approach is to fine-tune a smaller LM, which acts as an ``interpreter'' for the LLM's text explanations.
+The rationale behind this step is that both the LLM and LM possess distinct advantages: the LLM has greater power and more knowledge but is less flexible, while the LM has less skills but is compact enough to be fine-tuned to a specific task.
+Thus, the LM serves to interpret the LLM's output for the GNN, with the text explanation acting as an effective intermediate medium for communication.
+Then, fine-tuning the LM enables it to extract the most valuable and task-relevant features from the explanations.

 Concretely, we first fine-tune pre-trained LMs as follows: let $\textrm{LM}_{\textrm{orig}}$ and $\textrm{LM}_{\textrm{expl}}$ be pre-trained LMs that take as input the original $s^{\textrm{orig}}$ and the explanation $s^{\textrm{expl}}$ text sequences, respectively.
 We obtain text embeddings for each source as follows: